 - Garnish with chives.

-The Chinese in Bama, China sometimes put hemp oil in their soup but you have to be careful that it’s consumable because some are toxic.
-If you want to try this, make sure to purchase hemp oil that’s been certified to be safe for human consumption.
-This recipe is best when organic vegetables and ingredients are used.
+Chinese cooks often add hemp oil to the mix, but you have to be careful and make sure that it’s consumable because some hemp oil is toxic.
+Check to make sure it’s certified safe for human consumption.
+This longevity soup recipe is best, and most effective for your health when you use organic vegetables and ingredients.

-Fermented miso contains high levels of beneficial bacteria (probiotics) that aids in digestion and keeps the body in balance.
-It’s also rich in antioxidants that remove free radicals from the body.
+Fermented miso contains high levels of beneficial bacteria (probiotics) that aids in digestion and keep your body in balance.
+It’s also rich in antioxidants that remove free radicals that cause disease.

-Chinese cabbage and bok choy contain glucosinolates, brassinin (a potent anti-oxidant), beta-carotene, and fiber that help to regulate blood pressure.
-They also provide significant levels of Vitamin A, known to prevent vision loss, cataracts, and macular degeneration.
+Chinese cabbage and bok choy contain glucosinolates, brassinin (a potent anti-oxidant), beta-carotene, and fiber.
+Combined together they help to regulate your blood pressure and provide Vitamin A, which prevents vision loss, cataracts, and macular degeneration.

-The ginger in the soup regulates digestion and eases the symptoms of respiratory disease, arthritis, and muscle pain.
+Ginger is always helpful in aiding digestion and it eases the symptoms of respiratory disease, arthritis, and muscle pain.

-All of the ingredients of this longevity soup aid in preventing cancer, cardiovascular disease, diabetes, and the effects of aging.
+This powerhouse longevity soup is a perfect combination to prevent cancer, cardiovascular disease, diabetes, and the effects of aging.

 Do you have a favorite Chinese soup?
 Please leave a comment and tell us about it.